A Dual Active-Set Solver for Embedded Quadratic Programming Using Recursive LDL' Updates: Numerical Experiments

-The worst-case solution times are reported in Figure \ref{fig:mpcfig}, where DAQP outperforms the other solvers.
+The worst-case solution times are reported in Figure \ref{subfig:mpcsoltime}, where DAQP and DAQP PROX outperform the other solvers.
 Note, however, that HPIPM and OSQP scale better with $N$ and will, as $N$ grows larger, sooner or later outperform active-set methods.
 Still, DAQP seems superior on small to medium size MPC problems, which is a common scope of problems where embedded model predictive control is employed.
+Moreover, the average quality of the solutions computed by the solvers are compared with the solution of DAQP in Figure \ref{subfig:mpc-quality} by considering differences in the objective function.
+A positive value, hence, means that the solution is on average worse than that of DAQP.
+Importantly, Figure \ref{subfig:mpc-quality} illustrates that in terms of solution quality, which is correlated with numerical robustness, DAQP PROX outperforms the other solvers.